July 10, 2025

 Nickel-based superalloys (NBSAs) are high-performance materials that are crucial in industries such as aerospace, energy, and automotive due to their exceptional properties and reliability in extreme conditions.
 They are essential for manufacturing critical components like turbine blades and combustion chambers in jet engines, with alloys like Waspaloy maintaining structural integrity at temperatures up to 870°C (1600°F).

 These alloys offer immense strength, oxidation and corrosion resistance, minimal thermal expansion, and exceptional creep resistance.
-However, the manufacturing of NBSAs is costly due to the high price of critical raw materials like Rhenium and Ruthenium.
+However, manufacturing NBSAs is costly due to the high prices of critical raw materials such as Rhenium and Ruthenium.

 Accurate identification and segregation of NBSA scrap are essential for maximizing the economic and environmental benefits of recycling these high-value materials.
 Effective sorting transforms scrap into a strategic resource, ensuring a reliable supply for industries and reducing vulnerability to raw material price fluctuations.
 This highlights the importance of precise scrap sorting for a sustainable industrial ecosystem.